 Starting by The Saxon Arms, head back out onto the village road.
-Turn right to pass the war memorial that remembers a total of 13 men from the village who died in the Great War and the Second World War.
-The Church of Saint Mary, behind the memorial, and hard to miss, dates back to the 14th or 15th century.
+Turn right to pass the war memorial, which remembers a total of 13 men from the village who died in the two World Wars.
+The Church of Saint Mary, behind the memorial and hard to miss, dates back to the 14th to 15th century.
 It also contains a unique enclosed oak staircase in the 16th-century five-sided tower.
 St Mary’s parish is part of the United Benefice of Bradford Peverell, Stratton, Frampton and Sydling St. Nicholas, known unofficially as the “Chalk Stream Churches”, all placed within the valley of the River Frome and its tributaries.

 Pass a barn on your left and drop down briefly to climb back up again meeting two gates.
 Continue straight on through and then fork slightly left across the next field.
 The line of trees ahead marks the top of the ridgeway, signalling that the end of the climb is near.

 When you reach the top, the skies grow and the valleys drop.
 To your right, and on the opposite side of the hill is Charlton Down, or what was formally known as Herrison Hospital.
 Down in the valley is the small hamlet of Forston.